The towns by the sea attract visitors far and wide, as they did in the Earl Bishop’s day.

 Three miles (5km) west of Dunluce Castle along the A2 coast road is the seaside town of Portrush, and three miles further west still is the slightly smaller but no less busy town of Portstewart.
-Along with the town of Coleraine, Portrush and Portstewart form what locals call ‘the Triangle,’ because of their layout, and because a favourite weekend pastime is to cruise between the three towns by car… ‘around the triangle!’
+Coleraine, Portrush and Portstewart form what locals call ‘the Triangle,’ because of their layout, and because a favourite weekend pastime is to cruise between the three towns by car… ‘around the triangle!’

 In the Earl Bishop`s day, there were no roads, only cobbled or mostly muddy country lanes.
 Portrush was a small but busy harbour, whilst Portstewart was little more than a cluster of very poor fishermen`s cottages.
 This was a wild and isolated part of the world, where a handful of families lived hand-to-mouth from a bit of subsistence farming and whatever they could catch from the sea.
 Frederick travelled frequently along this coastline on his journeys to and from the Giant`s Causeway, no doubt stopping in peasant houses to shelter from the rain or to enjoy a meal… much as the modern visitor can, if they take a notion for ice cream or delicious fish and chips!